 Wood flooring in parquet patterns is a popular option for many, many years already.
 People like the real wood generally for its durability, long-lasting power (wood flooring can last up to a century, if you make sure to maintain it properly and regularly), hard-wearing nature, the fact it is really easy to maintain in perfect condition, the fact it is prone to a number of aggressive environment factors and a lot more benefits.
-These are not the only reasons to love wood flooring, of course, because it is also very beautiful, naturally elegant and stylish, can work as a perfect backdrop to any interior design and style and even better – today’s market offers wood flooring in the greatest variety of colors, textures, patterns.
+These are not the only reasons to love wood flooring, of course, because it is also very beautiful, naturally elegant and stylish, can work as a perfect backdrop to any interior design and style and even better – today’s market offers hardwood flooring in the greatest variety of colors, textures, patterns.

 Speaking of flooring patterns, if you are a fan of the intriguing, unique and really eye-catching appearance, then parquet is right up your alley!
 The traditional and stylish parquet flooring offers all the benefits and advantages of the conventional solid wood floors, but also includes a more special and entertaining yet classic and luxory look.
 Offered in an impressive range of patterns and adding to this the opportunity to have all these patterns extra customized with a color, undertone, wood species type and finishing effect of your choice, when we talk about parquet floors, we talk about individuality, character and charm.